serrev/THz-TDS/README.md

 ---------------

-To measure the TDS of a free-standing sample, use code S_TDS_AASAA
+To measure the TDS of a free-standing sample, use code S_TDS_AAMAA

 To measure the TDS of a sample inside two substrates, use firstly S_TDS_ASASA, then compute the script S_TDS_ASMSA loading the solutions of the substrate obained before